bennahugo/VermeerKAT/README.md

  - to combine the various transfer, polarization and self calibration pipelines that I have laying around and implemented in the SKA-SA fleeting pol pipeline.
  - to implement a semi-interactive pipelining framework - something that is critically lacking from MeerKATHI

-Currently the pipeline does flagging, transfer calibration and polarization calibration.
+Currently the pipeline does flagging, transfer calibration, polarization calibration and 2GC self-calibration.
 The various tasks are available through the ```vermeerkat``` wrapper.
 Use ```vermeerkat --help```

 # Functionality
-The Basic Apply Transfer (BAT) pipeline is incorporated and feature complete.
+The Basic Apply Transfer (BAT) pipeline is feature complete.
 The pipeline uses the RARG tricolour flagger in combination with CASA and WSClean to perform transfer calibration (1GC).
 BAT can be invoked through:
 ```
 vermeerkat transfer --help
 ```